Faizon Love: Controversy, lawsuits, and arrests

 In 2014, Love posted a series of controversial tweets in the wake of the sexual assault cases against Bill Cosby.
 Defending Cosby against the charges, he used profanity and racial slurs against Cosby's accusers as well as comedian Hannibal Buress, who had been credited with bringing wider attention to the allegations in a stand-up routine.
 In 2015, Love once again posted tweets in defense of Cosby, dismissing his fellow African-Americans who believed the allegations as "spineless monkeys".

 On March 7, 2017, Love was arrested on a charge of misdemeanor assault in Columbus, Ohio.
 An altercation with a valet had occurred at John Glenn Columbus International Airport, with video evidence showing Love grabbing the valet behind the neck in the baggage claim area and throwing him onto the ground and into a desk.
-Love pled not guilty, but later pled no contest and received a $500 fine and a 180-day suspended jail sentence.
+Love pleaded not guilty, but later pleaded no contest and received a $500 fine and a 180-day suspended jail sentence.

+In 2017, Love terminated his contract with talent management firm The Gersh Agency.
+He subsequently did not pay agreed commissions to Gersh for their duties in negotating his appearances on Step Up: High Water, saying their oral agreement did not amount to a binding contract.
+This led to Gersh filing a complaint with the California Department of Industrial Relations.
+A 2021 ruling came down in Gersh's favor, saying Love was free to end his relationship with Gersh, but also noted emails Love echanged with Gersh on the Step Up negotiations amounted to a binding contract which he was obligated to fulfill as originally agreed.

-In 2018, a personal assistant to Love sued him for sexual harassment, which case Love settled.
+In 2018, a personal assistant to Love sued him for sexual harassment; the case was later settled.